House Republicans demand testimony, docs about Trump probe from Manhattan district attorney

 "The facts of this matter have not changed since 2018 and no new witnesses have emerged," Jordan, Comer and Steil wrote, noting that while the Justice Department closed the case in 2019, the investigation from the Manhattan district attorney's probe gained momentum this year and a grand jury was convened in January.
 "The only intervening factor, it appears, was President Trump's announcement that he would be a candidate for president in 2024."

 Jordan chairs the House Judiciary Committee, Comer leads the Oversight and Accountability Committee, and Steil is the chairman of the Administration Committee.
-Bragg's office did not immediately return a request for comment.
+A spokesperson for the district attorney's office said in response to the letter that "we will not be intimidated by attempts to undermine the justice process, nor will we let baseless accusations deter us from fairly applying the law."

+Bragg's office also pushed back on criticisms from Republicans over crime in New York City, noting homicides and shootings are down this year, and New York has a lower murder rate than the most populous cities in Ohio, Wisconsin and Kentucky — Jordan, Steil and Comer's home states.

+"In every prosecution, we follow the law without fear or favor to uncover the truth," the spokesperson said.
+"Our skilled, honest and dedicated lawyers remain hard at work."

 Trump claimed in a post on his social media platform Truth Social over the weekend that he is expecting to be arrested Tuesday on charges stemming from a $130,000 payment made to adult film star Stormy Daniels before the 2016 presidential election and the alleged falsification of related business records to hide campaign finance violations.
 The former president also called for his supporters to protest his arrest.
 He has denied all wrongdoing and claims the investigation targeting him is politically motivated.